jdcc2/touchpadkiller/README.md

 # Touchpadkiller
 Program to disable the touchpad while typing for Ubuntu.
+Includes an indicator in the panel.

 Uses the generic input event interface in Linux (/dev/input/*) to disable the touchpad while typing.
 This can be usefull for touchpads which have incomplete driver support and are configured as generic input devices.

 #Pre-requisites

 Make sure the user running the program has access to the devices in `/dev/input` (`/dev/input/event*`).
 This can be done by making sure the user is a member of the `input` group.

 #Dependencies
 - Python3 and pip